 - 1. Field Test Policy - a.
 Must be taken every semester in each enrolled activities class. - b.
 Must be administered by the student's activities class instructor during the scheduled class time. - c.
-Automatic failure for cheating on Field Test or assisting another to cheat.

-- 2. Class Attire - a.
-As to avoid injuries, any student enrolled in this class must wear appropriate athletic biking-type attire, including socks, biking/athletic type shoes, cycling helmet (all in proper condition). - b.
+Automatic failure for cheating on Field Test or assisting another to cheat. - 2.
+Class Attire - a.
+To avoid injuries, any student enrolled in this class must wear appropriate athletic/biking-type clothing, including socks, athletic shoes, and cycling helmet (all in proper condition). - b.
 Any student not in proper class attire will not be allowed to participate and will be counted as absent. - 3.
+This course may only be taken twice for credit.
+If taken more than twice, this course will not count toward ORU/HPE activity requirements for graduation. - 4.
 Class Attendance - a.
-This course may only be taken twice for credit.
-If taken more than twice, this course will not count toward ORU/HPE activity requirements for graduation. - b.
+Course riding date/times handout will be given during first class meeting. - b.
 Student is expected to attend and participate in all class activities unless administratively excused.
 Only administrative excuses on the proper form are accepted.
 Excessive absences can reduce a student's grade or deny credit for the course.
 Illness and injuries are not considered excused absences.